LewisDyer/StochasticGames/timelog.md

 ---- | -------- | -------
 22/03/21 | 2 hours | Uploaded dissertation draft to Overleaf, added a few comments/questions on there.
 Created status report and added more general questions there
-23/03/21 | 3 hours | Supervisor meeting, added minutes and made revisions from Overleaf(not finished, still to carry over)
+23/03/21 | 3 hours | Supervisor meeting, added minutes and made revisions from Overleaf(not finished, still to carry over) 24/03/21 | 2 hours | More experimenting with strategy generation, got MDP generation working and compared optimal/highboard strats to get the singular difference between strategies...